RezoualiRaouf/Problem-solving/0x12-singly_linked_lists/README.md

-This dir is for learning linked lists in c
+This dir is for learning linked lists in c.